ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 In most cases, you need to order the newest version of an HSM.
 With older versions, you might have compatibility issues with high availability if you have older HSMs.
 If you already have older versions, contact [support](/docs/get-support?topic=get-support-get-supportfaq#contactsupport) to determine which version is right for you.

-## Can I migrate my existing Hardware Security Module to a new version?
+## Can I migrate my existing hardware security module to a new version?
 {: #can-i-migrate-my-existing-hsm-to-a-new-version}
 {: faq}